yhpong/Excel-Learns-to-Play-Games/README.md

 5. Visiting a previously un-visited position is rewarded.

 This is a complemetary reward to penalty #3, to encourage our hero to move forward instead of backward.
-The benefit of adding this reward is apparent:
+The benefit of adding this reward is immediately visible:

 ![Maze_Solved](/Screenshots/Maze_Solved.gif)
 ![Maze_TrainProgress](/Screenshots/Maze_TrainingProgress.jpg)